SeetharamanSubramanian/lattice-earth/content/en/home/contact.md

 # pattern is not supported on textarea
 name = "message"
-placeholder = "Your message..." required = true
+placeholder = "Your message..." required = false

 +++

-Need help to open a fast-food ?
-Let’s talk about it !
+Excited to solve climate change?
+Get in touch!